Hyperbolic 3-manifolds and Cluster Algebras: Introduction

 A hyperbolic $3$-manifold (with cusps) has a decomposition into ideal tetrahedra.
 This makes it possible for us to compute invariants of the $3$-manifold, such as the hyperbolic volume and the Chern-Simons invariant \cite{NZ_volume,neumann_CS}.

-An ideal tetrahedron is parametrized by a complex number with positive imaginary part, called a {\it shape parameter}.
+An ideal tetrahedron is parametrized by a complex number called a {\it shape parameter}.
 Given a topological decomposition of the $3$-manifold into ideal tetrahedra, we need to find shape parameters which satisfy {\it edge-gluing equations} (\S \ref{subsec_hyperbolic}) in order to obtain a hyperbolic structure on the $3$-manifold.
-Moreover, the {\it cusp equations} (\S \ref{subsec_complete}) should hold for a complete hyperbolic structure.
-In general, it is a rather non-trivial problem to systematically and analytically find solutions of these equations.
+Moreover, the {\it cusp equations} (\S \ref{subsec_complete}) should hold for the complete hyperbolic structure.
+In general, it is a rather non-trivial problem to systematically find solutions of these equations.

-In this paper, motivated by \cite{TY1,TY2}, we study $3$-manifolds fibered over $S^1$, {\it i.e.}, mapping tori of mapping classes of surfaces.
-It is known that a mapping class of a surface is either {\it periodic}, {\it reducible} or {\it pseudo-Anosov} (Nielsen-Thurston classification)\footnote{To be precise, this classification is not mutually exclusive.}.
-The mapping torus admits a hyperbolic structure if and only if the mapping class is pseudo-Anosov.
-This is the case we discuss in this paper.
+In this paper, we study mapping tori $M_\varphi$ of mapping classes $\varphi$ of a surface $\Sigma$ with punctures.
+We mainly discuss the case that the mapping torus admits a hyperbolic structure.

-The main results of this paper are summarized as follows: \begin{itemize} \item Solving the ``shape parameter periodicity equation'' \eqref{eq_periodicity}, we get a solution (possibly with non-positive imaginary parts) of the edge-gluing equations. \item Shape parameters of tetrahedra are given by the cluster $y$-variables, where the initial values of the $y$-variables are taken to be the solution of the shape parameter periodicity equation. \item The cusp condition is written as a simple condition on a product of the initial values of the $y$-variables. \end{itemize}
+The main results of this paper are summarized as follows: \begin{itemize} \item Solving the periodicity equation in Theorem \ref{thm_main} for cluster transformations, we get a solution of the edge-gluing equations of the mapping torus $M_\varphi$ with an ideal triangulation induced by the cluster transformations. \item Shape parameters of tetrahedra are given by the cluster $y$-variables, where the initial values of the $y$-variables are taken to be the solution of the periodicity equation. \item The cusp condition is written as a simple condition on a product of the initial values of the $y$-variables. \end{itemize}

-We need to find a solution with positive imaginary parts to get a hyperbolic structure.
-We have verified this positivity in several examples, although the general proof is still lacking.

-\begin{rem} Here are some comments in the context of Teichm\"{u}ller theory ({\it cf.} Appendix): \begin{itemize} \item A mapping class acts on the decorated Teichm\"{u}ller space $\widetilde{\mca{T}}$.
-As algebraic equations, the shape parameter periodicity equation coincides with the conditions for a point in $\widetilde{\mca{T}}$ to be fixed.
-Note that the decorated Teichm\"{u}ller space has no fixed points with respect to the action of a pseudo-Anosov mapping class.
-However, this refers to solutions in positive real numbers, whereas what we need here is a solution in complex numbers.

-\item As algebraic equations, the shape parameter periodicity equation plus the cusp condition coincide with the conditions for a point in the Teichm\"{u}ller space $\mca{T}$ to be fixed. \end{itemize}